Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

 <h3 id="summarization">Summarization</h3>

 Graph summarization transforms graphs into more compact representations while preserving structural patterns.
 They produce summary graphs in the form of supergraphs.
-Supergraphs are the most common representation, which consists of supernodes (represent aggregated original nodes) and original nodes that are connected by edges and superedges (represent aggregated original edges) [[11]](#references).
+Supergraphs are the most common representation, which consists of supernodes (represent aggregated original nodes) and original nodes that are connected by edges and superedges (represent aggregated original edges) [[11]](#references) #TODO ([NetworkX.
+Summarization](https://networkx.org/documentation/stable/reference/algorithms/summarization.html)).

 This approach sums up the [clustering](#clustering) and [coarsening](#coarsening).